No Result

 Cleaning the Surface

 Have all your tools and your workspace ready.
 Next, examine your metal surface you wish to paint.
-Check to see for any peeling, chipping, grease, or dirt.
+Check for any peeling, chipping, grease, or dirt.
 For safety, wear a mask, and work in a well-ventilated space.

 If it is a new metal surface and there is some grease on it, simply wipe off with some mineral spirits.
 For painted metal surfaces that still look good, start by removing any dust with a clean cloth.
 Then gently sand the area to take off any gloss and wipe off dust using some mineral spirits.
 Any stubborn dirt can be removed by a special detergent for cleaning metal surfaces